wp-plugins/jj-nextgen-jquery-carousel/readme.txt

 - Shuffle: If order is random and this is true will shuffle images with javascript.
 Useful if your are caching your pages. (sc: shuffle="true"|"false")
 - Max pictures: The maximum amount of pictures to use. (sc: max_pictures="6")
 - HTML id: HTML id to use.
 Defaults to 'jcarousel'.
 Needs to be different for multiple instances on same page. (sc: html_id="jcarousel")
-- Skin class: class of skinning to use.
+- Skin class: Class of skinning to use.
 Defaults to use the tango skin. (sc: skin_class="jcarousel-skin-tango")
 - Image width: Width of image.
 Defaults to 75. (sc: width="200")
-- Image height: height of image.
+- Image height: Height of image.
 Defaults to 75. (sc: height="150")
-- Image gap: gap between images. (sc: gap="5")
+- Image gap: Gap between images. (sc: gap="5")

 JCarousel settings: